abhinavdhakal/SplitIt/README.md

 1. Create a new Supabase project at [supabase.com](https://supabase.com)
 2. Go to the **SQL Editor** in your Supabase dashboard
 3. Copy and paste the entire contents of `complete-setup.sql` and run it
-4. ✅ This single file sets up all tables, indexes, and functions needed!
+4. ✅ This single file sets up all tables, indexes, functions, AND storage bucket needed!

+**Note**: The setup includes creating a `receipts` storage bucket for PDF uploads with proper authentication policies.

 ### 3. **Environment Variables**
 Create `.env.local`: